Developer General Guidance

 Startup Error Handling:

-This pattern ensures uniform error reporting with rich contextual information, easier debugging through structured logging, and consistent integration with console, file, and Sentry logging tiers.
+This pattern ensures uniform error reporting with rich contextual information, easier debugging through structured logging, and consistent integration with console, file, and network logging tiers.

 Testing

-• Unit Tests: place unit tests in src/__tests__ folder; with .test.ts suffix; target ≥80% critical-path coverage and include both success and failure cases.
+• Unit Tests: target ≥80% critical-path coverage and include both success and failure cases.

-• Integration Tests: Test mesh operations end-to-end; tests are located in test/integration/ dir
+• Integration Tests: Test mesh operations end-to-end; tests are located in tests/integration/ dir

 • RDF Validation: Test both .trig and JSON-LD parsing/serialization